SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

 4. Save the file.

-## Step 4: Prepare web part assets to deploy
+## Prepare web part assets to deploy

 Before uploading the assets to CDN, you need to build them.